 Note: Each candidate is required to successfully complete a minimum of 12 Dissertation credit hours (Ed.D.) / 15 Dissertation credit hours (Ph.D.) and defend the Dissertation.
 The candidate must be enrolled in a minimum of 2 Dissertation credits (LEAD 7999) during the semester in which the Final Dissertation Defense is held.

 When the Chair is satisfied with the quality of the written work (including any revisions requested at the Pre-Defense) and determines the Dissertation is ready for Final Defense, the Chair distributes the final complete draft of the manuscript and the Final Defense PowerPoint to all members of the Committee via the Dissertation course space (UTC Learn) at least 14 days in advance.
-The Chair will then contact the candidate and Committee to set a Final Defense date and time at least 14 days in advance.
+The Chair will then contact the candidate and Committee to set a Final Defense date and time (allotting 120 minutes) at least 14 days in advance.
 It is the Committee members’ responsibility to be as flexible as possible when scheduling the Final Defense.
-To qualify for graduation in a given semester, the Final Defense must take place at least 14 days prior to the “deadline to submit dissertation and dissertation exam results to the Graduate School for X graduation,” as published on the Graduate School website (links: Thesis and Dissertation).
+To qualify for graduation in a given semester, the final defense process and dissertation manuscript must meet the Graduate School deadlines as published on the Graduate School website (link: Thesis and Dissertation).

 - Once the date and time have been established, the Chair will notify the Program Office ([email protected]) via email and will submit the Dissertation title and abstract for the campus announcement.

-- The Program Office will reserve an approved meeting location, distribute appointment invites to the candidate and Committee, and will provide the candidate with step-by-step instructions to submit the Notice of Defense information to the Graduate School.
+- The Program Office will distribute appointment invites to the candidate and Committee and will provide the candidate with step-by-step instructions to submit the Notice of Defense information to the Graduate School.
 The Notice of Defense must be submitted at least 14 days in advance, according to Graduate School policy.
 The Graduate School shall publicly announce the date, time, and location of the Final Defense via email to the campus community.

 - The Chair will guide the candidate in preparing for the public research presentation and private defense.
 The majority of Committee members must contribute synchronously at the Dissertation defense.
-A PC-based computer, projector, and Internet access will be available at the defense location.
 The candidate is responsible to being able to access an electronic copy of research and presentation materials for the defense (a backup plan is strongly recommended).
 The candidate will present a 25-35 minute oral defense of the study with an emphasis on the findings and the conclusions.
 The oral defense may not exceed 45 minutes.
 Family members and friends may be permitted to attend, however, candidates should be aware that the defense is an official proceeding and their work will be publicly reviewed and potentially criticized.
 The typical defense consists of a public forum that is open to the entire University community.